dpasmat/MarketRose-Prototype/README.md

 ### **4. Remarks**

-This prototype illustrates three features 1. it is possible to formalize the fairness principle to divide surplus, 2.
+This prototype illustrates three features 1. it is possible to formalize the fairness principle to divide surplus on a multisided platform, 2.
 To do this it is sufficient to share commonly available, aggregated data to generate FRAND prices (and this does not require privacy protections), 3. there are several tradeoffs to consider in applying this prototype to mobile app ecosystems (for example improving accuracy, reducing data burdens).

 ## App Stores - One time fee